stefbbq/abyssion/docs/CODEX.md

 3. **Modular**: Each function can be used independently
 4. **Composable**: Easy to combine functions for new behaviors
 5. **Debuggable**: Clear data flow makes debugging simple
+6. **Performance**: Pure calculations can be optimized and memoized
+7. **Maintainable**: Clear separation between calculations and side effects

 ## File Organization